By using cloud - init,you can perform a variety of configuration tasks.

 Depending on the requirements of your datasource,edit the

-directory:All user directives is include include
+user - datafile or add the following directive tothecloud.cfg.ddirectory:All user directives is include include

 add theline

-,replacing <username> with the new default user name:#cloud - config user: username password: mypassword chpasswd: {expire: False} ssh_pwauth: true ssh_authorized_keys: - ssh-rsa AAA...SDvz user1@yourdomain.com - ssh-rsa AAB...QTuo user2@yourdomain.com
+user: <username>,replacing <username> with the new default user name:#cloud - config user: username password: mypassword chpasswd: {expire: False} ssh_pwauth: true ssh_authorized_keys: - ssh-rsa AAA...SDvz user1@yourdomain.com - ssh-rsa AAB...QTuo user2@yourdomain.com

 4.4.
 Setting a root password with cloud – init